-Click Titles below to expand.
+Click titles below to expand

-Acute Myeloid Leukemiaclick to expand
+1. Acute myeloid leukemiaclick to expand

 Goal: The group constitutes a platform for translational research and provides a forum to bridge gaps between basic scientists and clinicians treating patients with Acute Myeloid Leukemia (AML).
 The implications of high throughput sequencing technologies and minimal residual disease assessment to clinical trial design are high priorities.

-Chronic Myeloid Leukemia click to expand
+3. Chronic myeloid leukemia click to expand

 Goal: The SWG aims to bring to the attention of the EHA Congress audience, biological data relating to Chronic Myeloid Leukemia (CML) that has not been a focus of attention in any other part of the EHA meeting.
 In general, clinical data tends to be very well covered by the SWG.